 Exhilarating and dispiriting, thrilling and embarrassing, joyous and depressing — no activity on Earth encompasses the full emotional spectrum like golf — and that’s why we love it!
 This October 4, celebrate National Golf Lovers Day by recognizing one of the world’s most popular sports.

 Hit the links and play a round as you enjoy a few competitive and friendly laughs with your fellow sufferers.
 While golf can drive even the greatest players completely bonkers, hitting just one good shot means you can’t wait to tee it up again.
 In other words, “just grip it and rip it.”

 National Golf Lovers Day - History

-Delegates from the Newport Country Club, Saint Andrew’s Golf Club, Yonkers, New York, The Country Club, Chicago Golf Club, and Shinnecock Hills Golf Club met in New York City to form what became the United States Golf Association (USGA).
+Delegates from the Newport Country Club, Saint Andrew’s Golf Club, Yonkers, New York, The Country Club, Chicago Golf Club and Shinnecock Hills Golf Club meet in New York City to form the United States Golf Association (USGA).

-The term “birdie” was coined accidentally by Ab Smith who hit a “bird of a shot” at a tourney in Atlantic City.
+The term “birdie” is coined accidentally by golfer, Ab Smith, when he hits a “bird of a shot” at a tourney in Atlantic City.

 - October 17, 1860

 The world’s oldest golf tournament is The Open Championship, which was first played at Prestwick Golf Club in Ayrshire, Scotland.

 The modern version of golf comes about in Scotland as King James II officially recognizes the game.